Cheesy Pesto Pull-Apart Bread

 • Bake.
 Bake pesto party bread for 20 minutes in a preheated oven at 400 degrees F, and then remove foil and bake uncovered for a few minutes to slightly brown the cheese.

-• Enjoy party bread with your favorite cocktails or mocktails!
+• Serve.
+Enjoy party bread alongside a meal or as an appetizer with your favorite cocktails and mocktails.

 Notes